 Ka Lui is not your ordinary seafood grill restaurant.
 You will find single orders of seafood on the menu (fresh catch of the day), Palawan Craft Bewery, and fresh fruit shakes.
 But, that’s not the highlight of the menu.
 They have what they call Ka Lui Special of the Day Set which actually is served degustation style, with 4 sets of courses, rice, starters, and dessert.
-For that night, we ordered for the special set and an additional order of “Sea Catch Tempura”.
+For that night, I ordered for the special set and an additional order of “Sea Catch Tempura”.

-Butter Shrimps were then served to us together with a bowl of soup and a cup of rice.
+Butter Shrimps were then served together with a bowl of soup and a cup of rice.
 I know, more than anyone, whether shrimps are well-done as I am allergic to shrimps.
 I tend to get an itch on the tongue every time I try to eat poorly cooked shrimps, and to my amazement, I WAS ABLE TO EAT KA LUI’S SHRIMPS BIG TIME!
 They were beautifully de-veined and cooked in rich butter garlic sauce.

 Their seafood tempura or what they call “Sea Catch Tempura” was another delight.
 It was served with sweet and savory barbecue sauce.
 It consists of fish, squid, and shrimps, which were equally tender in the inside and crunchy on the outside which made everything very much enjoyable.

 Another highlight was this marvelous fish rolls which were cooked with squash and crispy watercress in fresh coconut milk.
 It was beyond the ordinary.
-I never thought that Ka Lui would take us into another culinary experience.
+I never thought that Ka Lui would take me into another culinary experience.

-We were served with complimentary dessert.
+I was served with complimentary dessert.
 A mixture of fresh slices of fruits, chocolate cereals, topped with cocoa powder were placed in a husk of a young coconut “buko”.
 Though the dessert was plain and simple, the flavors were as good as the main courses.

 After dinner, I decided to roam around the area.
 I noticed that the restaurant were jam-packed with travelers from all parts of the globe, not just Palawan locals and fellow Filipinos.
 As I looked around, I see smiling faces.
 Probably, a mere indication of satisfaction from the restaurant ambiance, down to the dessert on the menu.